Robert Sopuck: Columnist and author

+Personal life and death

+Sopuck resided on his farm in the Sandy Lake area of Manitoba with his wife, Caroline.
+He had two children and three grandchildren.

+Sopuck died on 23 October 2024, at the age of 73.

 Election and parliamentary work

 2010 to 2015

-With Inky Mark announcing that he would be resigning as the MP for Dauphin—Swan River—Marquette in June 2009, Prime Minister Stephen Harper called a by-election to be held on November 29, 2010.
+With Inky Mark announcing that he would be resigning as the MP for Dauphin—Swan River—Marquette in June 2009, Stephen Harper, the Prime Minister of Canada, called a by-election to be held on November 29, 2010.
 Sopuck was acclaimed as the Conservative candidate, and won the by-election with over 56% of the vote.
 In the 2011 federal election, Sopuck increased his vote count, with over 63% of the vote.

 From 2010 to 2015, Sopuck was a member of the Standing Committee for Environment and Sustainable Development and the Standing Committee on Fisheries and Oceans.
 In addition, he chaired the Manitoba Regional Caucus, which was the group of Conservative MPs representing Manitoba electoral districts who met before national caucus meetings.

 From 2011 to 2013 Sopuck served as Chair of the Canada-Ukraine Parliamentary Friendship Group.
 This is a non-partisan group open to all Parliamentarians seeking to promote positive relations between Canada and Ukraine.
-Conservative MP Ted Opitz took over as Chair from Sopuck in 2013.
+Conservative MP Ted Opitz succeeded Sopuck as chair in 2013.

 In 2012, Sopuck was instrumental in founding the Conservative Hunting and Angling Caucus.
 The caucus, which has since grown to over 30 Conservative Members of Parliament, serves as a venue for Members of Parliament to discuss the common concerns of their constituents and move forward with solutions from the government that respect hunters and anglers.
 It also serves in an outreach role to meet with hunters, anglers, and trappers across the country to ensure their wealth of knowledge on environmental conservation is heard by our government.
-Sopuck is the chair of this caucus.
+Sopuck was the chair of this caucus.